nf-core/eager/docs/usage.md

 <...>
 ```

-For the `-profile` parameter, I have indicated that I wish to use singularity as
+For the `-profile` parameter, I have indicated that I wish to use Singularity as
 my software container environment, and I will use the MPI-SHH institutional
 config as listed on
 [nf-core/configs](https://github.com/nf-core/configs/blob/master/conf/shh.config),